不求谌解

 Booleans#

-Boolean type has only two values, true or false.
-When naming variables, using prefixes like 'is', 'has', or 'can' will help readers understand the variable type.
+Boolean types have only two values, true or false.
+Using prefixes like "is", "has", or "can" when naming variables will help readers understand the type of the variable.

 // bad